emurray2/AUv3HelloWorld/README.md

 - Currently researching on ways to customize the component description and add more effects inside one Audio Unit
 - Some of the parameters don't display right as you'll notice below.
 Working on fixing that.

-### AutoWah Node Instantiated as AUv3 inside Logic Pro X
+### AutoWah Node Instantiated as AUv3 Inside Logic Pro X
 ![screenshot](docs/screenshot.png)